Planning for 2023 Summit Proceeding

 Ray’s Towing Ltd.

-Home shipments exceed plan for 2nd quarter ending August 31st
+Home shipments on plan for 2nd quarter ending August 31st.

-Transportation Directors Ray Weicker and Amanda Hammer have been busy throughout the summer dealing with multiple issues.
+Transportation Directors Ray Weicker and Amanda Hammer have been active through the summer period in collaborating with the Ministry of Transportation and Infrastructure and Commercial Vehicle Safety and Enforcement Branch.

 Marketing Program Update